luontola/tdd-mooc/data/exercises.md

 > This exercise's goal is to review what you have learned during this course.
 >
 > **Create a screen recording video which shows you programming this exercise.
-This is like this course's final exam to demonstrate that you can write code using TDD.**
+This works as the course's final exam to demonstrate that you can [write code using TDD](/1-tdd/#what-is-tdd).**
 >
 > ⚠️ If you wish to receive ECTS study credits, remember to [enroll on this course](/enrollment/) before [the course ends](/practicalities#course-duration).